Md-Abdul-Kareem/Excel_Project_SD_HUB/README.md

 1. Download or clone the repository

-2. Open the Excel file: Adidas_USA_Sales_Dashboard.xlsx
+2. Open the Excel file: Excel_Project_Adidas_sdhub.xlsx

 3. Use the slicers to filter by: